 When it's time to re-heat the penne with pink sauce, add a splash of water and heat it up in a sauté pan or microwave.

-If using a microwave, I suggest heating for 30 seconds at a time, stirring each time.
-Otherwise the sauce will get too hot in some places, and even a little oily.
+If using a microwave, I suggest heating for just 30 seconds at a time, stirring each time.
+Otherwise the sauce will get too hot around the edges and not hot enough in the center.

 Freezing Leftover Pink Sauce